sanskritisahu21/AI-Trip-Planner/README.md

-# 🧳 AI Trip Planner
+# 🧳 RahaGiri- AI Trip Planner

 ## 🌐 Overview

-**AI Trip Planner** is an intelligent application designed to craft personalized travel itineraries swiftly and efficiently.
+**RahaGiri- AI Trip Planner** is an intelligent application designed to craft personalized travel itineraries swiftly and efficiently.
 Leveraging the power of AI agents, the application integrates internet search capabilities to provide users with comprehensive trip plans tailored to their preferences.

 ## 🛠️ Tech Stack